Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 The pay is increased by some rate when the employee does overtime.
 What happens if the `didOverTime` is `false`?
 Try it out.
 Set the `didOverTime` to `false`.

 Now, we can choose to do something else when the employee doesn't do overtime.
-We can be the wicked employer and make a profit by reducing their pay.
+We can be the wicked employer and make a profit by reducing the employee's pay.
 We can do this by adding some code to the `else` block.

 ```js
 let pay = 30;